How to Clear

 there is a lot of debris on the pool floor, you should have the

-pool professionally POWERVACUUMED.
+pool professionally POWER VACUUMED.
 This will save a lot of wear

 and tear to your filter system, as well as assuring that no